-Pediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcus (PANDAS) is the sudden, rapid-onset of obsessive-compulsive behavior, and/or possible movement and behavioral abnormalities, following a Streptococcus pyogenes (Group A Strep) infection.
+Pediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcus (PANDAS) is the sudden, rapid onset of obsessive-compulsive behavior, and/ or possible movement and behavioral abnormalities, following a Streptococcus pyogenes (Group A Strep) infection.
 The condition is hypothesized to be the result of autoimmune antibodies mistakenly attacking an area of the brain, the basal ganglia, rather than the intended infectious agent.
+This is a rare disorder and occurs in 1 out of 1,100 people.1

-Research has shown that other infections, in addition to Streptococcus pyrogenes, can cause the sudden onset of obsessive-compulsive behaviors or restrictive eating.
+Research has shown that other infections, in addition to Streptococcus pyogenes, can cause the sudden onset of obsessive-compulsive behaviors or restrictive eating.
 Pediatric Acute-onset Neuropsychiatric Syndrome (PANS) presents with a similar rapid onset of symptoms due to infectious agents such as mycoplasma, mononucleosis, Lyme disease, and the flu.